|Monthly Tech-Tip |

 A test kiln is a small kiln having the ability to fire to the temperature and firing schedule of your production kiln.
 It uses on a fraction of the energy.
 A shelf in a test kiln, the heating of which takes most of the heat-up energy, might weigh 1kg (or as little at 500g if you make them yourself).
-Even a half-shelf in a studio production kiln can weigh twenty times that.
+Even a half-shelf in a studio production kiln can weigh 8-10kg.
 Test kilns can fire in a fraction of the time and the controllers on modern devices are amazing.

 A test kiln is a must for all potters and small manufacturers, even serious hobbyists.
 When people are first caught up by the magic of ceramics, they are just happy to make a vase or bowl that does not fall down on the potters wheel or crack on drying.
 But the charm wears off quickly when large kiln loads of ware are lost due to inexperience, mistakes or unfulfilled expectations with a body or glaze.
-Later, when customers return ware that is crazing or leaking or leaching or cutlery marking, ability to test is critical.
+Later, when customers return ware that is crazing or leaking or leaching or cutlery marking, you will to continue can really be tested!

 People with test kilns commit themselves to think more about the technical aspects of ceramics.
 They learn why things happen.
 They are likely to be interested in how functional and durable their ware is.
 They are not taken in by the trafficking in recipes.
 Those pictures with the recipes might look flashy but they seldom work because the author does not include critical detail on making them work and the author likely does not have a test kiln!
 People with test kilns are more likely to know about what bodies and glazes do at higher and lower temperatures that the one at which they fire.
 They know about things like vitrification, density, firing shrinkage, thermal expansion, glaze fit.
 All by actual experience in firing tests.
-They are prone to experimenting, to think outside the box, to dream and test the dreams.
+They are more prone to think outside the box, to dream and test the dreams.
 They see more clearly the infinite universe of techniques and materials that is ceramics.
 A test kiln makes you independent, able to utilize local materials or mix-your-own own instead of buying premixed.
 The ability to test will enable you to work at lower temperatures, where more testing is required to find success.
 It will enable you to develop the ceramic traditions of the area in which you live.
-Or to experiment with crystalline glazes, translucent porcelain, frit ware, decals, bone china, agate ware, porcelain jewelry, fast-fire, and more.
+Or to experiment with crystalline glazes, translucent porcelain, frit ware, engobes, decals, bone china, agate ware, porcelain jewelry, fast-fire, and more.

 Every potter should have one of these.
-This one has a separate electronic controller (hanging on the wall behind it), newer ones have it built-in.
-Start with one of these and then graduate to having a large, second kiln.
-We have worn out many sets of elements in this kiln, firing it hundreds of times on each set.
-Ongoing testing is the key to constant development of product and quality.
+This one has a Bartlett Genesis electronic controller, you will never go back after having one.
+Start with a kiln like this and then graduate to having a large, second kiln.
+We have done 950 firings on this one in the past few of years, it is still like new.
+Ongoing testing is the key to the constant development of your products and their quality.

 This is a ConeArt 119D, 0.57 cu ft, 11"x9" cone 10 test kiln.
 While there is 120v model, don't take a chance, go with 220v (actually ours is 208v).
 Ours fires 1000 times on a set of elements, mostly in the cone 4-7 range.
 The old BX controller is shown here, it is $300 cheaper, but don’t even think about getting that!
 Do not use your electric like a pop up toaster, make it a technological enabler of custom firing schedules, get the Genesis GX.
 Having good control of firing is a key to success and this is superior for that.
 These kilns are economical to fire.
 Big enough for 5 mugs, but I typically fire a dozen clay and glaze test specimens.
 We make our own super-thin shelves.
-It holds about 20 schedules, even controllable remotely (it is Wi-Fi connected).
-We can fire cone 03 up and down in three hours!
+The controller holds about 20 schedules, even controllable remotely (it is Wi-Fi connected).
+We can fire cone 04 up and down in three hours!
 Of course, since this type of kiln can enable so much more testing you also need a code numbering system and a place to record and search all the results: An account at insight-live.com.